AdobeDocs/experience-platform.en/help/profile/home.md

 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.
 With Real-time Customer Profile, you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third party data.
 Profile allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.
 This overview will help you understand the role and use of Real-time Customer Profile in Experience Platform.

+## Profile in Experience Platform

+The relationship between Real-time Customer Profile and other services within Experience Platform is highlighted in the following diagram:

+![The relationship between Profile and other Experience Platform services.](images/profile-overview/profile-in-platform.png)

-## Understanding Real-time Customer Profile
+## Profile data

 Real-time Customer Profile is a generic lookup entity store that merges data from various enterprise data assets, and then provides access to that data in the form of individual customer profiles and related time series events.
 This feature enables marketers to drive coordinated, consistent and relevant experiences with their audiences across multiple channels.

-### Profile data store
+### Profile store

 Although Real-time Customer Profile processes ingested data and uses Adobe Experience Platform Identity Service to merge related data through identity mapping, it maintains its own data in the Profile store.
 In other words, the Profile store is separate from Catalog data (Data Lake) and Identity Service data (identity graph).

-### Profile and Platform services

-The relationship between Real-time Customer Profile and other services within Experience Platform is highlighted in the following diagram:

-![The relationship between Profile and other Experience Platform services.](images/profile-overview/profile-in-platform.png)

-### Profiles and record data
+### Record data

 A profile is a representation of a subject, an organization or an individual, also referred to as record data.
 For example, the profile of a product may include a SKU and description, whereas the profile of a person contains information like first name, last name, and email address.
 Using Experience Platform, you can customize profiles to use types of data relevant to your business.
 The standard Experience Data Model (XDM) Individual Profile class is the preferred class upon which to build a schema when describing customer record data, and supplies the data integral to many interactions between Platform services.
 For more information on working with schemas in Experience Platform, please begin by reading the [XDM System overview](../xdm/home.md).

 ### Time series events

 Time series data provides a snapshot of the system at the time an action was taken either directly or indirectly by a subject, as well as data detailing the event itself.
 Represented by the standard schema class XDM ExperienceEvent, time series data can describe events such as items being added to a cart, links being clicked, and videos viewed.
 Time series data can be used to base segmentation rules on, and events can be accessed individually in the context of a profile.

+### Profile fragments and union schemas {#profile-fragments-and-union-schemas}

+One of the key features of Real-time Customer Profile is the ability to unify multi-channel data.
+When Real-time Customer Profile is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the union view and made possible through what is known as a union schema.
+Real-time Customer Profile data is merged across sources when an entity or profile is accessed by its ID or exported as a segment.
+To learn more about accessing profiles and union views, visit the Real-time Customer Profile API developer sub-guide on [Entities, also known as "Profile Access"](api/entities.md) and the [Profile UI user guide](ui/user-guide.md).

 ### Identities